 The proposed algorithm has three major parameters: the two penalty terms $\lambda$ and $\theta$ and the ratio of active samples, $\omega$.
-The default values of these parameters are proposed as $\lambda_0=0.01$, $\theta_0=1$, $\theta^{\max}=10^5$ and $\omega=2$, which are also used in the following examples.
-Other minor parameters are $\kappa$ and {\tt tol}. $\kappa$ decides the criterion whether to accept a new candidate solution. {\tt tol} is the stopping threshold of Euclidean distance between the candidate solution and the new iterate.
+The default values of these parameters are proposed as $\lambda=0.01$, $\theta=1$, $\theta^{\max}=10^5$ and $\omega=2$, which are also used in the following examples.
+Other minor parameters are $\kappa$ and {\tt tol}; $\kappa$ decides the criterion whether to accept a new candidate solution, and {\tt tol} is the stopping threshold of Euclidean distance between the candidate solution and the new iterate.
 Default values of both parameters are proposed as 0.01.
-It is noted that these parameters have little influence on optimization results as demonstrated by numerical examples in Section \ref{sec:ex}.
-In Section \ref{sec:param_study}, we further demonstrate robustness of the proposed algorithm by performing parametric study under various settings.
+It is noted that these parameters have little influence on optimization results as demonstrated by numerical examples in Section \ref{sec:param_study}, where we show robustness of the proposed algorithm by performing parametric study under various settings.